GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_componets_VaRs(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

-The function 'yf_componets_VaRs' enables the calculation of the Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).
+The function 'yf_components_VaRs' enables the calculation of the Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

 #### Args: